rekhaeshwar/python-prometheus/README.md

 - [Screenshot of Grafana](#screenshot-of-metrics-on-grafana)
 <!-- TOC END -->

-This project is an application which queries status of specified urls..
+This project is an application which queries status of specified urls.

 ## Requirements

-Run the application on http server which queries status of specified urls and these metrics are output to /metrics endpoint
+Run the application on http server which queries status of specified urls and these metrics are output to /metrics endpoint.

 ## Design